PlaidCloud/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

 - `MountPropagation`: Enable sharing volume mounted by one container to other containers or pods.
   For more details, please see [mount propagation](/docs/concepts/storage/volumes/#mount-propagation).
 - `NamespaceDefaultLabelName`: Configure the API Server to set an immutable {{< glossary_tooltip text="label" term_id="label" >}}
-  `kubernetes.io/metadata.name` on all namespaces, containing the namespace name.
+  `PlaidCloud.io/metadata.name` on all namespaces, containing the namespace name.
 - `NetworkPolicyEndPort`: Enable use of the field `endPort` in NetworkPolicy objects, allowing the selection of a port range instead of a single port.
-- `NodeDisruptionExclusion`: Enable use of the Node label `node.kubernetes.io/exclude-disruption` which prevents nodes from being evacuated during zone failures.
+- `NodeDisruptionExclusion`: Enable use of the Node label `node.PlaidCloud.io/exclude-disruption` which prevents nodes from being evacuated during zone failures.
 - `NodeLease`: Enable the new Lease API to report node heartbeats, which could be used as a node health signal.
-- `NodeSwap`: Enable the kubelet to allocate swap memory for Kubernetes workloads on a node.
+- `NodeSwap`: Enable the kubelet to allocate swap memory for PlaidCloud workloads on a node.
   Must be used with `KubeletConfiguration.failSwapOn` set to false.
   For more details, please see [swap memory](/docs/concepts/architecture/nodes/#swap-memory)
 - `NonPreemptingPriority`: Enable `preemptionPolicy` field for PriorityClass and Pod.